-Progress Monitoring Site Visit Report
+Site Visit Report

-The review team's primary objective is to come to consensus on capacity levels in relation to six key areas identified in the Accountability Act, including an assessment of the school's implementation of previously directed actions and fidelity of implementation.
-To come to consensus on a set of capacity levels, the team works to collate and discuss available evidence collected throughout the SRP process.
-The end result of the SRP progress monitoring review, is a report submitted to the Commissioner and State Board of Education that becomes part of a larger body of evidence regarding the school's performance used by the Board to direct further action.
+The site visit team's primary objective is to come to consensus on capacity levels in relation to six key areas identified in the Accountability Act.
+To come to consensus on a set of capacity levels, the team works together to collate and discuss available evidence collected throughout the SRP process.
+At the end of the SRP site visit, a written report is developed and submitted to the Commissioner and State Board of Education, and then becomes part of a larger body of evidence regarding the school's performance.